 We need a new generation of national laws that work to protect and restore our natural environment, strengthen our democracy and support community involvement.

-That’s why the Place You Love Alliance, a network of over 45 environment groups from across the country, have formed to fight for a new generation of national environment laws in 2018.
+That’s why the Place You Love Alliance, a network of 54 environment groups from across the country, have formed to fight for a new generation of national environment laws in 2018.

 The Australia we love

 What is the state of Australia’s natural systems?
 We've done a health check of our rivers, energy, climate, food, forests, waste and pollution, oceans and reefs.more info

 We need to rebuild an active constituency for nature protection.
 The strength of this movement will be drawn from the power of the people in it.more info

 Australia is a remarkable country that needs a new vision for nature protection – strong laws to protect our air, water, land and wildlife.more info